ome/omero-documentation/contributing/ci-docs.rst

 Configuration
 ^^^^^^^^^^^^^

-For all jobs building documentation using Sphinx, the HTML documentation theme hosted at https://github.com/openmicroscopy/sphinx_theme repository is copied to the relevant :file:`themes/` folder.
-The following environment variables are then used:
+For all jobs building documentation using Sphinx, the following environment variables are used:

-- the Sphinx building options, :envvar:`SPHINXOPTS`, is set to ``-W -D html_theme=sphinx_theme``
+- the Sphinx building options, :envvar:`SPHINXOPTS`, is set to ``-Dsphinx.opts="-W"``

 - the release number of the documentation is set by :envvar:`OMERO_RELEASE`, :envvar:`BF_RELEASE` or by the relevant POM